Syycoker/Automatic-Trade-Bot/README.md

 ## What to expect once you've successfully passed the authorisation stage
 - The program will automatically start the "BuySystem" static class,
-- It will then find all coins that're about to be traded in the binance marketplace,
+- It will then find all coins that're tradeable in the marketplace,
-- It then creates a thread to find information about the specific coin and calculates its metrics using some math I haphazardly put together, i.e. its price change (%) in the last 24 hours
+- It then creates a thread to get information about the specific coin (i.e. rolling 24 window price change in percentages),
+- Compares the coin to the performace of the average coin, i.e. is the price change positive?
+It is?
+Is the price change greater than the average price change?
+It is?
-- If the system deems the coin acceptable, it will initiate a buy order for that asset.
+- Place a market order for the coin.
 - - Check your binance wallet for the now converted asset!

 ## Todo List